Savoy Hotel, Mussoorie

 At its height during the British Raj, according to a recent reviewer, "when the town itself was known as "the pleasure capital of the Raj", the Savoy Hotel was the place either to stay (if you could afford it) or to be seen (if you couldn't)".

-Although the hotel gradually fell into disrepair and dwindling fortune after the 1960s, as newer hotels started flourishing in the town, and there were fewer Raj nostalgia travellers, it saw its fortunes revived after 2000 and it was bought by Mr. Kishore Kaya and managed by the ITC Hotels in 2009.
-Subsequently, the interiors of Savoy Mussoorie were designed by Fabinteriors in the year 2013 which gave it further recognition among the new generation travellers.
+Although the hotel gradually fell into disrepair and dwindling fortune after the 1960s, as newer hotels started flourishing in the town, and there were fewer Raj nostalgia travelers, it saw its fortunes revived after 2000 and it was bought by Mr. Kishore Kaya and managed by the ITC Hotels in 2009.
+Subsequently, the interiors of Savoy Mussoorie were designed by Fabinteriors in the year 2013 which gave it further recognition among modern travelers.

 History

 The first hotel to be opened in Mussoorie was built in 1838.

-(Fanny Eden, sister of the Governor-General Lord Auckland, wrote in her journal of 17 March 1838 "There is a large hotel just built on a hill here, and slate billiard tables in it.
+Fanny Eden, sister of then Governor-General, Lord Auckland, wrote in her journal of 17 March 1838:"There is a large hotel just built on a hill here, and slate billiard tables in it.
 It is impossible in this book to attempt a sketch of the mountains but if you were to see where we are and upon what we are looking down, you would wonder how hotels and slate billiard tables get here.
 All the materials for building them are brought from the plain."

-From Tigers, Durbars and Kings; Fanny Eden's Indian Journals transcribed and edited by Janet Dunbar, John Murray, London 1988).
+(From Tigers, Durbars and Kings; Fanny Eden's Indian Journals, transcribed and edited by Janet Dunbar, John Murray, London 1988).
 The "Charles Ville" hotel was built in 1861.
 Cecil D. Lincoln, the Irishman who was a barrister in Lucknow, acquired the estate of "Rev. Maddock’s Mussoorie School" around 1895.
 He built the Savoy during the next five years, after razing the school to ground.
-As the road up from Dehradun wasn't ready yet, massive amount of Edwardian furniture, grand pianos, billiard-tables, barrels of cider, crates of champagne and other materials were all carried uphill by bullock cart, this also included the oak pieces that were later joined to make its dining hall floor that is renowned for its size.

-The Savoy opened in the summer of 1902 and rivalled The Cecil at Simla and The Carlton at Lucknow.
+As the road up from Dehradun was not ready as of then, a massive amount of Edwardian furniture, grand pianos, billiard-tables, barrels of cider, crates of champagne and other materials were all carried uphill by bullock cart; this also included the oak pieces that were later joined to make its dining hall floor that i The Cecil at Simla and The Carlton at Lucknow.

 It soon became popular amongst the British upper echelons of the Raj, such as the civil servants and military officers who wanted to avoid the stiff official environment of Simla, the summer capital.
 It became the 'pleasure capital' of the Raj.
 In March 1906, the Princess of Wales (later Queen Mary) stayed here and attended a garden party on the Savoy grounds, the place is known as the Beer Garden.
 Soon after her departure, the town was hit by an earthquake, and many buildings were flattened, the hotel also experienced some damage and was closed temporarily, though it was reopened in 1907 after repairs.
 Electricity reached Mussoorie in 1909, adding to the convenience of its hotels.